kdamaszk/tgi-gaudi/README.md

 For more information and documentation about Text Generation Inference, checkout [the README](https://github.com/huggingface/text-generation-inference#text-generation-inference) of the original repo.

 Not all features of TGI are currently supported as this is still a work in progress.
 TGI on Intel Gaudi has been validated mainly with Llama model.
-Support for other models from Optimum Habana will be added successively
+Support for other models from Optimum Habana will be added successively.

 ## Setup TGI